 In our practice, Drs.
-Steven Reto, Harry Halscheid, Christopher Lehman and Sabrina Sherman perform comprehensive eye examinations at both the West Chester and Exton office locations.
+Steven Reto, Harry Halscheid, Christopher Lehman, and Jillian Penney perform comprehensive eye examinations at both the West Chester and Exton office locations.

 Our doctors examine patients of all ages, from infants to seniors.
 All examinations include visual assessments and ocular health evaluations, including glaucoma testing and pupil dilation.